syngenta/acai-js/README.md

 * Local Development support
 * Happy Path Programming (See Philosophy below)

+## TypeScript Version

+This package now ships JavaScript sources only.
+If you need bundled TypeScript definitions, use the companion package [acai-ts](https://www.npmjs.com/package/acai-ts), which provides a first-party TypeScript implementation of the library.

 ## Philosophy

 The Acai philosophy is to provide a dry, configurable, declarative library for use with the amazon lambdas, which encourages Happy Path Programming (HPP).